a11smiles/devnexus-2017-typescript-breakout/step 1/README.md

 Let's start by adding a `test` folder in the top folder structure (the 'top' folder is the step's folder).

 ### Server Tests
-In the `step 1/test/` folder, let's add a test specifications file.
+In the `/step 1/test/` folder, let's add a test specifications file.
 In large applications, it's customary to give the file a name that signifies library it's testing.
 So, let's name it `server.spec.js`.

 In the `server.spec.js` add the following code:
 ```